ATMOS (festival): 2015

-ATMOS 2016
+2016

 The fifth edition had as its title sponsor Cyient with Co-title sponsors being Prodigy Finance and WATConsult, a part of the Dentsu Aegis Network among others like State Bank of India, Oracle Corporation etc. Mrs. Tessy Thomas, Project Director of Agni-V was present as the Chief Guest for the inauguration.
 A new event was introduced this year namely, Project JumpStart, where 4 prominent start-up founders had an interactive session with the audience.
 Various renowned speakers addressed at the ATMOS Conclave this year including Padma Bhushan winner and founder of Narayana Health, Devi Prasad Shetty.
 Another new event set up by the Electrical engineering department was Quark Expo, which aims to provide an excellent platform for electrical enthusiasts to showcase their projects and talents and win prizes.
 The Finance and Investment club- Bulls and Bears conducted a first ever Case study event where participants had to showcase their skills and display a shrewd understanding of Finance and the Market, to be judged by a panel.
 Microsoft also hosted a Cloud Computing Workshop on Azure Machine Learning, providing an opportunity to learn more about the field of data analytics.
 Another highlight of the fest was the Python PyBITS conference organized in association with Python Software Foundation.
 There was a workshop on Animated Film making conducted by DreamWorks as well.

 The headliner event being the Tech Expo aimed at providing a platform for thinkers and techies to showcase their projects to prospective sponsors, incubators and mentors.
 It witnessed wide participation from teams across the country, both independent and from various colleges like IIT Bombay, IIT Kanpur etc. WATCounsult has established an innovation lab called INNOWAT at their Mumbai office, and the first of its projects received funding at this event.

-ATMOS 2017
+2017

 The sixth edition begun on 27 October and lasted 3 days with this year's theme "A Neon Dystopia".
 The fest had several new events and an even more bigger and extravagant show.

-ATMOS 2020, ATMOS 2021
+2020 & 2021

 These were held virtually, owing to COVID-19 pandemic.

+2022

+Atmos was merged with Pearl, the campus's cultural fest, to create Orbe Novo, the largest and most extravagant event in BPHC history.
+Held over five days, Orbe Novo became a grand celebration of technology and culture, featuring an array of technical competitions, cultural performances, workshops, and exhibitions.
+With thousands of participants from across the country, the fest set new standards for campus festivals, combining the best of innovation, creativity, and entertainment in a single platform.